NextDotID/docs/docs/core-concepts-v2/proof-service-v2/kvservice.md

 sidebar_position: 3
 ---

 While developing the NextID, we found that we still need a place to keep some customized data in some cases.
 However, placing everything on the blockchain wasn't a reasonable choice.
 This led us to create the KV service as a user-friendly tool for storing some customized data.
-Through cryptographic verification, the KVService ensures that only the avatar's owner can manage (create and modify) its content, while allowing others to read it.
+Through cryptographic verification, the `KV Service` ensures that only the avatar's owner can manage (create and modify) its content, while allowing others to read it.

 ## How it works
-KVService can store any valid JSON object data.
+`KV Service` can store any valid JSON object data.
 There are serval APIs for reading and writing the data.

 ### Work Flow for writing